 Student Handbook: Section 8: Student Code of Conduct & Procedures

-Instances of academic dishonesty or other violations of academic policy are handled in accordance with the policies set forth in the faculty member’s syllabus; departmental handbook, if any; and the Academic Honesty Policy of the College.
-Students wishing to appeal academic decisions made by faculty should consult the Grade Appeal Procedure section of the College Catalog and, if applicable, the stated policies and procedures of the academic department in which the concern has arisen.
+Instances of academic dishonesty or other violations of academic policy are handled in accordance with the policies set forth in the faculty member’s syllabus; departmental handbook, if any; and the Academic Honesty Policy of the University.
+Students wishing to appeal academic decisions made by faculty should consult the Grade Appeal Procedure section of the University Catalog and, if applicable, the stated policies and procedures of the academic department in which the concern has arisen.

-Nothing in this Code of Conduct precludes a faculty member from promptly removing a disruptive student from their classroom for the period of time needed to effectively resolve the issue and ensure a safe classroom environment that is conducive to the academic standards of the College.
+Nothing in this Code of Conduct precludes a faculty member from promptly removing a disruptive student from their classroom for the period of time needed to effectively resolve the issue and ensure a safe classroom environment that is conducive to the academic standards of the University.

 Definitions